 - medications to control blood pressure, such as:

 - anticoagulant medications, such as:

 Doctors may also suggest lifestyle changes to improve circulation and reduce the risk of health conditions that can cause poor circulation.
 These changes may include:

 - regularly exercising

 Conditions that cause poor circulation are easier to treat when a doctor detects them early.

-If a person does not receive treatment, they may develop life-threatening complications, including blood clots and infected skin ulcers.
-Some people require amputation.
+If a person does not receive treatment, they may develop life threatening complications, including blood clots and infected skin ulcers.

 It is essential to report symptoms of poor circulation to a doctor, to receive appropriate treatment, and to maintain a healthful lifestyle.